G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Details of Experimental Setup

 \subsection{Dataset}

-In our evaluations, we utilize four distinct datasets, namely MNIST, CIFAR-10, Sentiment-140, and Reddit.
-Each dataset is divided into a benign dataset, comprised entirely of normal samples, and a malicious dataset, consisting solely of backdoored samples.
-Details of each benign and malicious dataset are presented in Table~\ref{tab:benign_datasets} and Table~\ref{tab:malicious_datasets}, respectively.
-Following Bagdasaryan \emph{et al}.~\cite{bagdasaryan2020how}, we only consider the preceding 100 and 40 words of sentences in the Sentiment-140 and Reddit datasets, respectively.
-Should the sentence length be shorter than this threshold, we append the \emph{<pad>} symbol at the sentence's end.
-Note that $y_c$ represents the prediction selected by the attacker.
-Within the Reddit dataset, $42266$ denotes the index of the word \emph{delicious} in the vocabulary.
+In our evaluations, we employ four distinct datasets: MNIST, CIFAR-10, Sentiment-140, and Reddit.
+Following Bagdasaryan \emph{et al}.~\cite{bagdasaryan2020how}, we consider only the first 100 and 40 words of sentences in the Sentiment-140 and Reddit datasets, respectively.
+If a sentence falls below this threshold, we pad it with the \emph{\textless pad\textgreater} symbol to reach the required length.
+The process of creating backdoored samples aligns with Wang \emph{et al}.\cite{wang2020attack}.

-The global models employed for each task are detailed in Table~\ref{tab:detail_global_model}.
-For the digit classification task, we apply a slightly modified LeNet-5 architecture, aligning with the model architecture used by Wang \emph{et al}.~\cite{wang2020attack}.
-For the image classification task, we employ a 9-layer VGG-style network architecture, with all BatchNorm layers removed.
-This is due to the potential negative impact on global model performance that poorly managed BatchNorm layers can have in an FL system, especially with small batch sizes and non-iid data~\cite{sattler2019robust}.
-For the sentiment classification task, we utilize a model that includes an embedding layer ($V \times 50$) and a 2-layer LSTM with 32 hidden dimensions, followed by a linear layer ($64 \times 2$) and a sigmoid activation.
-In this case, the vocabulary size $V$ is $122971$.
-For the next word prediction task, the model comprises an embedding layer ($V \times 50$) and a 2-layer LSTM with 64 hidden dimensions, followed by a linear layer ($128 \times V$) and a softmax activation, with $V$ being $49999$.
+For MNIST, we apply a slightly modified LeNet-5 architecture~\cite{wang2020attack}.
+For CIFAR-10, we employ a 9-layer VGG-style network architecture, with the removal of all BatchNorm layers.
+This adjustment is necessary to mitigate the potential adverse effects of poorly managed BatchNorm layers on primary task performance, particularly with small batch sizes and non-iid data~\cite{sattler2019robust}.
+For Sentiment-140, our model consists of an embedding layer ($V \times 50$) and a 2-layer LSTM with 32 hidden dimensions, followed by a linear layer ($64 \times 2$) and a Sigmoid activation.
+In this dataset, the vocabulary size $V$ is $122971$.
+For Reddit, the model incorporates an embedding layer ($V \times 50$) and a 2-layer LSTM with 64 hidden dimensions, followed by a linear layer ($128 \times V$) and a softmax activation, with $V$ being $49999$.